 Luckily, there are a lot of good wallets to choose from that can store multiple cryptocurrencies.
-Exodus, for example, is a software wallet that can store Bitcoin, Ethereum, Litecoin, Dash, EOS and more!
+Exodus, for example, is a software wallet that can store Bitcoin, Ethereum, Litecoin, Dash, EOS, and more!

-Now that you know where you're going to store your cryptocurrency, the next step is to find out which is the best place to buy a cryptocurrency and how to pay for it.
+So, with those 5 factors in mind, we can move on.
+The next step is to find out which is the best place to buy a cryptocurrency and how to pay for it.

-Where to Buy Cryptocurrency?
+Where to Buy Cryptocurrency: The Most Popular Way

 Note: Almost all exchanges charge a transaction fee of around 1-4%.